How long are in person classes suspended? (03/11/20 12:00 AM)

 Staff can login to Kronos or Employee Self-Service to view leave balances.
 You must be connected to Loyola’s network, either on campus or via Loyola Secure Access, to access Employee Self Service (ESS).
 Please contact Information Technology Services at 773.508.4487 for assistance with remotely accessing ESS.

 If I am ill, what should I do?
 (03/11/20 12:00 AM)

 Faculty and staff members should immediately contact your manager.
 For absences that extend beyond three days, please follow the Matrix Absence Management process, which includes calling Matrix at 1.877.202.0055.
 In addition, please contact your health care provider immediately.

-Contact Human Resources via 312.915.6175 or email@example.com to learn more about absence planning for coronavirus related emergency support and/or if you have an inquiry about your individual situation.
+Loyola University Chicago staff employees will be temporarily eligible to access COVID-19 Days through June 30, 2020, once all Paid Time Off (PTO) accruals are exhausted.
+This includes Personal/Family Friendly Days, Sick and Vacation accruals with your Manger/Supervisor approval.
+Contact Human Resources via 312.915.6175 or firstname.lastname@example.org to learn more about absence planning for coronavirus-related emergency support and/or if you have an inquiry about your individual situation.

 What should I do if I am an employee who needs to care for a family member with the coronavirus or if they are asymptomatic?
 (03/11/20 12:00 AM)